pcsm/test_double/README.md

 use image::ImageManagerMock as ImageManager;
 ```

-The substituted type name defaults to the original name, postfixed with `Mock`.
-You can also provide an alternate substituted name to be used instead:
+The substituted type name defaults to the original name, with `Mock` appended to it.

+### Alternate Name

+You can also provide an alternate name to be substituted instead:

 ```rust
 #[test_double(IMDummy)]